PriyaTamz/Frontend_LMS/README.md

   - Submit and view reviews for borrowed books.
   - Rate books and provide feedback.

+- **Notification System**
+  - Receive notifications for events such as successful borrowing, reservations, and overdue reminders.
+  - View and manage notifications within the user account.

 ## Technologies Used

 - **Frontend Framework**: React